 Shulgi's run spread his fame across the land, as he had hoped it would, and distinguished his reign dramatically from his father's.
 While Ur-Nammu had presented himself to his people as a father-figure and guide, Shulgi claimed the status of a god.
 He made his run in the seventh year of his reign and, from then on, was able to do as he pleased.
 It was customary in Mesopotamia to name years after great feats accomplished by the king, usually military victories, and the year of Shulgi's run was thereafter known as 'The Year When the King Made the Round Trip Between Ur and Nippur in One Day'.
 The story of his run was inscribed shortly after the event, and scribes were sent throughout the kingdom to recite it in temples and present him to the people as an even greater king than his father had been.

 Later Reign & Controversy

 His public relations campaign was a great success.
 The Mesopotamian Chronicles describe Shulgi as `divine' and `the fast runner' and tell how he generously provided food for the cities, specifically the sacred city of Eridu.
-He was brother to the sun god Shamash and husband of the goddess Inanna, according to hymns and songs.
+He was referenced as a brother to the sun god Shamash and husband of the goddess Inanna, according to hymns and songs he most likely commissioned or may have composed.
 When he decided to expand his kingdom to the north, the army followed him on campaign without question, and took the region of Anshan (modern-day western Iran).

 His continued policies of taxation of the temples and temple complexes and the standardization of weights, measure, time, and day throughout his kingdom had robbed the various cities of their regional identities and, to a lesser degree, their economic independence (the financial factor seems fairly negligible since many cities continued to prosper economically after the fall of Ur), and yet there is no evidence of domestic strife or reference to revolt in the records of his reign.